Meelaiser/arch.setting/README.md

          0

-Press shift or enter on numpad to adjust pointer speed
+Press Shift or Enter on numpad to adjust pointer speed.

 move pointer: